KindleModding/WinterBreak/README.md

 6. Click on `Jailbreak Device!`
 7. After the dialog tells you to, close it and click on `VERIFY JAILBREAK`
 8. Wait until it says `Exploit verified!
 Please Reboot` and reboot your Kindle
 9. Congrats, you are now jailbroken!
+Please check the Wiki for Post-Jailbreak instructions for MountSus